cdgriffith/Box/README.rst

 open a ticket with the error you are experiencing!

-If you want to be able to use the `to_yaml` functionality make sure to install `PyYAML` as well.
+If you want to be able to use the `to_yaml` functionality make sure to install `PyYAML` or `ruamel.yaml` as well.

 Overview
 --------

-`Box` is designed to be easy drop in replacements for dictionaries, with the latter having tools for dealing with config files.

-`Box` is designed to transparently act as a dictionary, thanks to Python's duck typing capabilities, but add dot notation access like classes do.
+`Box` is designed to be an easy drop in transparently replacements for dictionaries, thanks to Python's duck typing capabilities, which adds dot notation access.
 Any sub dictionaries or ones set after initiation will be automatically converted to a `Box` object.
 You can always run `.to_dict()` on it to return the object and all sub objects back into a regular dictionary.